AhmedAli9991/Calculator-TodoList/README.md

 - flow of information in angular

 ### about the project
-This is a simple Calculator and TodoList built using angular to better understand the concepts of the Angular framework
+This is a simple Calculator and TodoList built using angular to better understand the concepts of the Angular framework and to better understand TypeScript

 ### End